dash-ops/dash-ops/docs/index.md

 DashOPS is a **cloud operations platform** designed to simplify infrastructure management for development teams.
 It provides:

 - **🔗 Unified Interface** - Single dashboard for AWS, Kubernetes, and more
-- **🔐 Secure Access** - OAuth2 authentication with team-based permissions
+- **🔐 Secure Access** - Auth authentication with team-based permissions
 - **🧩 Plugin Architecture** - Modular design for easy extensibility
 - **👥 Developer-Focused** - Reduce cognitive load, increase productivity